hunyadi/md2conf/CONTRIBUTING.md

 #### Test Organization

-- **`tests/`**: Unit tests that run without external dependencies
+- `tests/`: Unit tests that run without external dependencies.
-  - **`tests/fixtures/`**: Markdown files with hardcoded Confluence page IDs used exclusively for unit tests (e.g., testing frontmatter and HTML comment parsing).
-These files should NOT be used by integration tests.
+- `tests/source/`: Markdown files with hardcoded Confluence page IDs used exclusively for unit tests (e.g., testing front-matter and HTML comment parsing).
+These files should *not* be used by integration tests.
+- `tests/target/`: Confluence Storage Format (XHTML) files used as reference to compare against.
-  - **`sample/`**: Sample markdown files used by integration tests.
-These should NOT contain hardcoded `confluence-page-id` comments or `page_id` frontmatter properties, as integration tests dynamically create and manage pages.
+- `sample/`: Sample Markdown files used by integration tests.
+These should *not* contain hardcoded `confluence-page-id` comments or `page_id` front-matter properties, as integration tests dynamically create and manage pages.
-- **`integration_tests/`**: Tests that interact with a live Confluence instance
+- `integration_tests/`: Tests that interact with a live Confluence instance.

 ### Running unit tests